What do snapchat emojis mean?

 Baby Face Emoji

 The baby face emoji doesn’t necessarily mean your friend is a child.
-(The minimum age for Snapchat is 13, so if your friend IS a child, be careful what you send them) You’ll see this emoji where your Snapchat relationship with that person is relatively new – because it’s a baby friendship!
+(The minimum age for Snapchat is 13, so if your friend IS a child and shouldn’t be using the platform quite yet, be careful what you send them) You’ll see this emoji where your Snapchat relationship with that person is relatively new – because it’s a baby friendship!
 When you first sign up for Snapchat, you’ll see this a lot.

 The smile emoji tells you that this user is one of your best Snapchat friends.
 You exchange lots of snaps, but they’re not the person you share the most snaps with.
 When you use Snapchat regularly, you’ll see this emoji pretty often – these people share most of your time on Snapchat.